 Circuits vs. Software

 Would I rather design circuits or software?
-I’m a software guy (likely due to my lack of working knowledge of circuits) so I’d rather record noisy signals and write software to eliminate the noise, rather than assembling circuits to eliminate the noise for me.
-In the case of my DIY ECG machine, I’d say I’ve done a great job of eliminating noise via the software route.
-Most DIY ECG circuits on the net use multiple op-amps and diodes to do this, and have a hardware-based band-pass filter to eliminate frequencies around 60 Hz.
-Instead of all that fancy stuff, I made a super-crude circuit (a single op-amp and two resisters) to record my ECG.
-It was INCREDIBLY noisy!
-So, how did I clean it up with software?
-I’ll tell you.
+I’m a software guy (or at least I know more about software than circuits) so I’d rather record noisy signals and write software to eliminate the noise, rather than assembling circuits to eliminate the noise in hardware.
+In the case of my DIY ECG machine, I’d say I’ve done a surprisingly good job of eliminating noise using software.
+Most DIY ECG circuits on the net use multiple op-amps and filters to do this.
+Instead of all that fancy stuff, I made a crude circuit (a single op-amp and two resisters) that is capable of record my ECG and filtered it in software.
+The output is pretty good!

-The first step in removing electrical noise is classifying it.
-Most of the noise in my signal were overlapping sine waves caused by my electrodes picking up signals not from my body.
-This was determined by simply close-up observation of the original trace.
-Since this sine-type interference is consistant, power-spectral analysis could be applied to determine the frequencies of the noise so I could block them out.
-I used the fast Fourier transform algorithm (FFT) on the values from my wave file to generate a plot of noise level with respect to frequency (noise was seen as sharp peaks).
-I manually blocked-out certain regions of the FFT trace that I thought were noise-related (colored bands, all the values of which were set to zero) – a process known as band-pass filtering (something which is possible to do electronically with a more complicated circuit) – then performed an inverse FFT algorithm on the trace.
-The result was a trace with greatly reduced noise and after a moving window smoothing algorithm was applied the signal was better than ever.
-Below are some figures.
-Note that I recorded the raw WAV file with “sound recorder” (not GoldWave) and did all of the processing (including band-pass filtering) within Python.
+The first step in removing noise is understanding it.
+Most of the noise in my signal came from sine waves caused by my electrodes picking up radiated signals in the room.
+Since this type of interference is consistent through the entire recording, power-spectral analysis could be applied to determine the frequencies of the noise so I could selectively block them out.
+I used the fast Fourier transform algorithm (FFT) on the values to generate a plot of the spectral components of my signal (mostly noise) seen as sharp peaks.
+I manually band-stopped certain regions of the spectrum that I thought were noise-related (colored bands).
+This is possible to do electronically with a more complicated circuit, but is interesting to do in software.
+I think performed an inverse FFT on the trace.
+The result was a trace with greatly reduced noise.
+After a moving window smoothing algorithm was applied the signal was even better!
+Note that I recorded the WAV file with “sound recorder” (not GoldWave) and did all of the processing (including band-pass filtering) within Python.

-What an awesome chart!
-On top we have the power spectral analysis with band-stop filters applied at the colored regions.
-Below is the trace of the original WAV file (light gray), the inverse-FFT-filtered trace (dark gray), and the smoothed inverse-FFT-filtered trace (black) – the final ECG signal I intend to use.
+The ECG came out better than expected!
+The graph above shows the power spectral analysis with band-stop filters applied at the colored regions.
+Below is the trace of the original signal (light gray), the inverse-FFT-filtered trace (dark gray), and the smoothed filtered trace (black) - the final ECG signal I intend to use.

 import wave, struct, numpy, pylab, scipy